zefoy/ngx-color-picker/README.md

 [cpPresetLabel]              // Label text for the preset colors if any provided ('Preset colors').
 [cpPresetColors]             // Array of preset colors to show in the color picker dialog ([]).

+[cpDisableInput]             // Disables / hides the color input field from the dialog (false).

 [cpDialogDisplay]            // Dialog positioning mode: 'popup', 'inline' ('popup').
                              //   popup: dialog is shown as popup (fixed positioning).
                              //   inline: dialog is shown permanently (static positioning).